MarceeloDominguez/challenge-reba/README.md

 ## More Comments:
 Pending development: </br>
-1- Create an option to check/uncheck list items like favourites.
-These elements should appear at the beginning of the list and persist between sessions of use of the application. </br>
-2- Create at least one unit test in Jest.
+1- Create at least one unit test in Jest.